jlevy/og-equity-compensation/README.md

   This can be essential in the early stages of a company or at other times where there may not be enough revenue to pay large salaries.
-  Equity compensation can also help recruit senior employees or executives who would otherwise command extraordinarily high salaries.
+  Equity compensation can also help recruit senior employees or executives who would otherwise command especially high salaries.

 🚧 Mention or link to lockup periods etc.